 When you purchase a home, you inherit the kitchen design that comes with it.
 In other words, it’s someone else’s idea of what a kitchen should be.
 Unless a major remodel or a new house is in your future, you have to learn to do the best you can with what you have.

 If you are lucky, someday you will get to design a kitchen.
 In this process, you’ll be making many important decisions.
 If you plan to host dinner parties, then you need to create a design with this in mind.

 If it’s a remodel, you will have some constraints, but work within them to the best of your ability.
 You will be transforming something that already exists into something even more extraordinary of which you can be proud.

-With a new construction you will be working from a blank palette, and it’s your chance to go well beyond form and function.
+With new construction, you will be working from a blank palette, and it’s your chance to go well beyond form and function.
 Your new kitchen should be well organized.
 It should be logical, clear, orderly, welcoming, warm, simple, humble and not too trendy.

-Allow plenty of space for extra bodies, not just for workers, but also for observers and kabitzers.
-I encourage having guests in the kitchen; however, don’t make it so large and rambling that is loses its intimacy and charm.
+Allow plenty of space for extra bodies, not just for workers, but also for observers and kibitzers.
+I encourage having guests in the kitchen; however, don’t make it so large and rambling that it loses its intimacy and charm.

 Give special attention to the placement of your appliances.
 This is critical to efficiency, so plan carefully.

 I would also include two eating areas: a not-so-formal open area adjacent to the kitchen where conversations can be held with your guests while dinner is being prepared, and a formal dining room adjoining the kitchen.
 A formal dining room isolates your seated guests so they can’t see what’s going on in the kitchen.
 They also can’t see the mess.

 We occasionally hire someone to serve the food and do the clean-up.
 With the guests seated in the dining room, this work won’t be in view of the guests.